romaintrovallet/tutorials/DFU_in_Serial_Recovery/README.md

 The main disadvantage is that it's limited to UART and USB-CDC.

-Couldn't make it work with 'pure' / 'Vanilla' Zephyr

 Couldn't make it work with 2 image slots (managed to upload but couldn't confirm)